mesat/Asus-ROG-GL502VT-Hackintosh-OPENCORE/README.md

-# Asus ROG GL502VT Hackintosh macOS Big SUR wıth OPENCORE
+# Asus ROG GL502VT Hackintosh macOS Big SUR with OPENCORE

 This is a guide to hackintoshing the ASUS ROG GL502VT on macOS Big SUR.